 Is the Time Right For Me?

 The person most qualified to answer that is your dentist because every patient has a unique set of circumstances.
-However, for the purposes of this article, here are some qualities that make you a good candidate for dental implants:
+However, for this article, here are some qualities that make you a good candidate for dental implants:

 - you are missing one or more teeth (if you are missing most of your teeth, or your existing teeth can’t be saved, all-on-x may be a better choice for you)